amplab-extras/SparkR-pkg/README.md

 ## Report Issues/Feedback

-For better tracking and collaboration, issues and TODO items are reported to a dedicated [SparkR JIRA](https://sparkr.atlassian.net/browse/SPARKR/).
+For better tracking and collaboration, issues and TODO items are reported to the [Apache Spark JIRA](https://issues.apache.org/jira/browse/SPARK) under the component tag "SparkR".

-In your pull request, please cross reference the ticket item created.
-Likewise, if you already have a pull request ready, please reference it in your ticket item.
+In your pull request, please cross reference the ticket item created and append "[SPARKR]" (e.g.: "[SPARK-1234] [SPARKR] Pull request").